OswellSkg/Unit2_Project/README.md

 ## Problem definition
 The campus of UWC ISAK Japan is located in a small town on a mountain, Karuizawa.
 The altitude is nearly 1000m, and the humidity as well as temperature is lower compared to that of the sea surface ground.
 From SKINKRAFT LABORATORY, the low humidity and temperature causes a lot of problems such as excessive sweating, acne breakout, anhidrosis and heat rash .
-For that reason, Student A from UWC ISAK Japan has requested a way to be updated of local temperature and humidity, and furthermore be updated of future temperature and humidity predictions for low-cost budget.
+For that reason, Student A from UWC ISAK Japan has requested an application to be updated of local temperature and humidity, and furthermore be updated of future temperature and humidity predictions for low-cost budget.
 This is also going to be used to help the client decide how they dress the next day accordingly to the predicted temperature and humidity.

 Source: https://skinkraft.com/blogs/articles/how-does-humidity-affect-your-skin#how-does-humidity-affect-your-skin